-The Debt Service category totals \$112.8 million or 70.1% of the total budget and in FY16 includes interest payments on the agency's outstanding bonds.
-Of the required payments, \$11.2 million will be paid from a capitalized interest fund established at the time of the 2013 financing.
-The remaining \$101.6 million will be paid from net revenues with \$50.8 million to be paid on each January 15, 2016 and July 15, 2016.
+The Debt Service category totals \$106.9 million or 86.0% of the total budget and includes principal and interest payments on the agency's outstanding bonds.
+Scheduled debt payments for FY16 include principal payments on the 1997 Bonds and 2014 Bonds of \$3.7 million and \$33.7 million, respectively, due on January 15, 2016.
+Interest payments on the 2014 Bonds are \$69.5 million for FY16, with \$35.2 million to be paid on January 15, 2016 and with \$34.3 million to be paid on July 15, 2015.

-The FY16 budgeted aggregate and senior lien debt service coverage ratios shown below meet the Indenture requirements of 1.15x and 1.30x, respectively.
-The budgeted coverage is 1.24x and 1.42x, respectively, and does not include the use of reserves or escrow defeasance.
+The FY16 budgeted aggregate and senior lien debt service coverage ratios shown below meet the Indenture requirements of 1.10x and 1.30x, respectively.
+The budgeted coverage is 1.26x and 1.48x, respectively, and does not include the use of reserves or escrow defeasance.
 Adjusted Net Toll Revenues only includes certain revenues per the Indentures and interest earnings in certain accounts.
 Development impact fees are not included in the calculation.
 While development impact fees are not included in the budget calculation of the debt service coverage ratios, the Indentures allow for development impact fees that are remaining after each debt service payment to be added to the calculation thereby enhancing the debt service coverage calculation.
 The Indentures refer to this as Enhanced Adjusted Net Toll Revenues and this enhanced calculation will be used for actual debt service coverage covenant reporting.
-Current expenses include expenditures that are allocated to operations (as shown in the second column of the schedule on page 26 and 27).
+Current expenses include expenditures that are allocated to operations (as shown in the second column of the schedule on page 24).